thegooddocsproject/templates/tutorial/tutorial-template-guide.md

 Before you begin writing your tutorial, you need to think about who you're writing for.
 The audience will influence the content you include in the tutorial.

+It's important to mention the intended audience and any prerequisite knowledge in the overview section.
+This information helps users determine if the content is appropriate for them.

 Here are some questions to think about as you plan your tutorial:

 * Is the tutorial intended for users looking to become more familiar with your product?
 Or is it for users who are already familiar with your product and are looking to build upon the skills they already have?
 * Is the tutorial intended for users with a certain level of technical knowledge?
 What technical knowledge should they know?
 * Is it for a certain demographic, like senior-level database administrators who routinely complete certain tasks?

-It's important to mention the intended audience and any prerequisite knowledge in the overview section.
-This information helps users determine if the content is appropriate for them.

 ### About the "Background" section

-The purpose of the background section is to provide any necessary context for your users before they start your tutorial.
+The purpose of the background section is to summarize any necessary context for your users before they start your tutorial.

 If you're writing a tutorial that's focused on learning how a particular feature works, you might describe that feature here.
 For example, a tutorial around using Microsoft Visio's templates to build flowcharts might start with an explanation of how flowcharts are used or what flowchart shapes represent.